ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

         "version": "1.0.0",
         "peerDepencencies": {
             "@girder/other_plugin": "*",      // Peer dependencies should be as relaxed as possible.
-                                              // Add in any other girder plugins your plugin depends
+                                              // Add in any other girderformindlogger plugins your plugin depends
                                               // on for web_client code.
                                               // Plugin dependencies should also be listed by entrypoint
                                               // name in "girderPlugin" as shown below.
-            "@girder/core": "*"               // Your plugin will likely depend on girder/core.
+            "@girder/core": "*"               // Your plugin will likely depend on girderformindlogger/core.
         },
         "dependencies": {},                   // Any other dependencies of the client code "girderPlugin": {